-Mark Anderson — Instructor
+Mark Anderson — Director Emeritus

 He has performed and recorded with artists such as Jimmy Buffet, Burt Bacharach, The Temptations, Ray Charles, Mel Torme', Arturo Sandoval, Carl Fontana, and many others.
 He was awarded a California Music Award in 1999 for the World Beat Album of the Year (recorded and produced in Foothill's studio) and "Innovator of the Year" in 1997 for developing the Music Technology Program.

 Bruce Tambling — Co-Director

 Bruce Tambling is an award winning musician, producer, audio engineer, composer, video editor, entrepreneur, web developer and teacher with many years of professional experience in the content creation industry. (and a very cool dude).
 He has performed internationally on drums, percussion and keyboards in many genres including jazz, classical, rock, funk, electronic and world music.